zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/openai/_index.md

 For technical details, see the [Technical Reference](#technical-reference) section.

-### Exposed Microflows {#exposed-microflows}
+### Exposed Microflows for (Azure) OpenAI {#exposed-microflows}

 You can use the following OpenAI-specific exposed microflows to construct requests via drag-and-drop.
 These microflows can be found in the **Toolbox** in the **OpenAI (Build Request)** section.
-Generic exposed microflows are described in [GenAI Commons](/appstore/modules/genai/commons/).

-#### `Create OpenAI Connection` {#create-openai-connection}

-This microflow can be used to create the `OpenAIConnection` object that is required for the chat completions operations.
-A [Configuration](#configuration) object is required for the input.
-For OpenAI configurations (but not Azure OpenAI configurations), the model name is mandatory too.
+Note that using these flows is only required if you need to add options to the request that are specific to OpenAI.
+For the generic part can use the GenAI Commons toolbox actions to [create the required Request](/appstore/modules/genai/commons/#text-files-request) and [handle the Response](/appstore/modules/genai/commons/#text-files-response).

 #### `Chat: Set Response Format` {#set-responseformat-chat}